magento/devdocs/src/guides/v2.4/extension-dev-guide/xss-protection.md

 Any request data can be manipulated by attackers and can contain malicious values such as:

 -  form fields filled with control characters ("&lt;", ">" etc)
--  headers containg false IDs
+-  headers contains false IDs
--  URIs contaings fake parts/query parameters
+-  URIs contains fake parts/query parameters
 -  tampered cookies

 To combat this developers, must validate any value coming in from requests.